 How To Claim Compensation If You Have Been Hit By An Uninsured Driver

-By Fern Easton.
-Last Updated 3rd March 2021.
-Welcome to our guide on making a claim against an uninsured driver.
 If you’re injured in a road traffic accident that’s caused by another driver, you might already know that you could seek compensation from them.
 But what if they’re not insured?
 Well, in some cases, you could still bring a claim against an uninsured driver to compensate you for your injuries.
-That’s because the insurance industry runs a scheme that allows such claims.
+That’s because the insurance industry runs a scheme that allows uninsured driver compensation claims.
 In this guide, we’ll look at when you could claim if you’re involved in an accident with an uninsured driver, the claims process and the amounts of compensation that could be awarded.

 Here at Accident Claims UK, we have a team of specialist advisors who could help you by offering a no-obligation assessment of your claim as well as free legal advice.
 If they think your case is at a stage where a claim could be successful, they could introduce you to one of our no win no fee solicitors.
 If you’d like to discuss your claim right away, please call 0800 073 8801 now.